Whitney Straight: After the war

 At war's end, he returned to the UK becoming AOC, No. 46 Group in June 1945.
 He was released from the RAF in late 1945, and he became chairman of the Royal Aero Club.
-With the establishment of the British European Airways corporation in 1946, Straight was its deputy chairman.
+With the establishment of the British European Airways Corporation in 1946, Straight was its deputy chairman.
 In July 1947, he became managing director and chief executive officer of British Overseas Airways Corporation.
 In 1949, Straight was appointed deputy chairman of the board.
 In the United States his cousin, Cornelius Vanderbilt Whitney (1899–1992), was the President of Aviation Corporation of America, which became Pan American Airways.

 Around this time he was also on the board of Rolls-Royce and he discovered that in 1947 Rolls-Royce had sold 55 jet engines to the Soviet Union, the sale being approved by the post-war Labour government of Clement Attlee.
 The Russians had copied the technology to produce their own version of the jet engine and were powering the MiG fighters using Rolls-Royce technology.
 He decided to sue the Russian government for copyright infringement.
 The figure claimed was £207 million which he never received.

 In 1967, he donated the Whitney Straight Award to the Royal Aeronautical Society to recognise the achievement and status of women in aviation.
 The award consisted of a cheque and a sculpture by Barbara Hepworth.
 It was won by Anne Burns in 1967 and Peggy Hodges in 1970.

 Personal life

-On 17 July 1935 he married Lady Daphne Margarita Finch-Hatton (1913–2003), the daughter of Guy Finch-Hatton, the 14th Earl of Winchilsea (1885–1939) and Margaretta Armstrong Drexel, the Countess Winchilsea (1885–1952).
+On 17 July 1935 he married Lady Daphne Margarita Finch-Hatton (1913–2003), elder daughter of Guy Finch-Hatton, the 14th Earl of Winchilsea (1885–1939) and American heiress Margaretta Armstrong Drexel (1885–1952).
 Lady Daphne's paternal uncle was Denys Finch Hatton (1887–1931), a famous pilot who was involved with Beryl Markham (1902–1986), another British pilot.
 Lady Daphne was half-American as her mother, Margaretta, was the daughter of Anthony Joseph Drexel, Jr. (1864–1934) and the granddaughter of Anthony Joseph Drexel (1826–1893), all from Philadelphia, Pennsylvania.
 Lady Daphne's maternal uncles included, Anthony J. Drexel II, who married Marjorie Gould, daughter of George Jay Gould, and John Armstrong Drexel (1891–1958), who was also an aviation pioneer.
+Daphne was also a 4x great niece of Jane Austen, through her brother Edward Austen Knight.

-Together, Whitney and Lady Daphne had two daughters:
+Air Cdre Whitney and Lady Daphne Straight had two daughters: